pawamoy/shellman/CONTRIBUTING.md

 - Detailed steps to reproduce the bug.

 ## Documentation improvements
-Shellman could always use more documentation, whether as part of the official Shellman docs, in docstrings, or even on the web in blog posts, articles, and such.
+shellman could always use more documentation, whether as part of the official shellman docs, in docstrings, or even on the web in blog posts, articles, and such.

 ## Feature requests and feedback